Bluetick Coonhound Breed Info, Pics, Personality & Facts

 Are These Dogs Good for Families? 🏡

 If properly socialized, Blueticks make fantastic family pets.
-They’re loving and patient with children, and they love nothing more than to clown around with little ones in the backyard.
+They’re loving and patient with children and love nothing more than clowning around with the little ones in the backyard.

-Just be careful with these dogs around small children.
-While they’re not prone to aggression, they are prone to rambunctiousness, and they can easily bowl over a toddler without meaning to.
+Just be careful with them around small children.
+While they’re not prone to aggression, they are prone to rambunctiousness and can easily bowl over a toddler without meaning to.
 You should also be careful around elderly family members, especially if they have balance or mobility issues.

-Older kids should love them, though, and you may need their youthful exuberance to tucker out these dogs.
-However, assuming that they get enough exercise during the day, these pooches are likely to enjoy curling up by the couch and binge-watching Netflix with you.
+Older kids should love them, and you may need their youthful exuberance to tucker out the dogs.
+However, assuming they get enough exercise during the day, they will likely enjoy curling up on the couch with you.

-Of course, if you can’t get their vocalization under control, you’re not likely to make friends with the neighbors, so they may be better suited for families in rural areas.
+Of course, if you can’t control their vocalization, you’re not likely to make friends with the neighbors, so they may be better suited for families in rural areas.

 Does This Breed Get Along With Other Pets? 🐶 😽